web-infra-dev/rspack/website/docs/en/contribute/development/releasing.md

 is triggered every day at UTC 16:00:07, which is 00:07 AM Beijing Time (offset with an odd minute to avoid cron jobs firing off at the same time).

 The nightly build fully replicates the full release build for catching errors early.

-## Canary

-Commenting on a PR with the text `!canary` triggers the [canary release workflow](https://github.com/web-infra-dev/rspack/actions/workflows/release-canary.yml?query=is%3Asuccess).
-Only contributors have the permission to publish canary releases.

-The canary release only builds three targets for quicker feedback

-- aarch64-apple-darwin
-- x86_64-apple-darwin
-- x86_64-unknown-linux-gnu